 For further information, contact Debby Orloff, CEO, MPF at 248-433-1011

-AIRPO formalizes a collaboration that began five years ago between Parkinson Disease Foundation (PDF) and several independent regional nonprofit organizations.
+AIRPO formalized a collaboration that began in 2009 between Parkinson Disease Foundation (PDF) and several independent regional nonprofit organizations.
 AIRPO, by leveraging each member's unique expertise, will enrich programs available to the Parkinson's disease community and build a support network for the member organizational leaders.
-PDF will offer AIRPO administrative guidance and support.
+PDF provides AIRPO administrative guidance and support.

 Michigan Parkinson Foundation Board Chairman, Edwin B. George, MD, PhD, notes that "the Michigan Parkinson Foundation has 30 years of experience providing programs supporting persons with Parkinson's disease to share with the other members of AIRPO, and will benefit from the opportunity to collaborate in the Alliance's national and international education and advocacy efforts.
 AIRPO will support the MPF's continued ability to use Michigan dollars to provide the programs needed for Parkinsons in Michigan, while giving us a stronger voice in the issues of importance to persons with Parkinson's disease throughout the country."

 "Each AIRPO member organization seeks to address the diverse challenges facing the Parkinson's disease community.
 AIRPO allows us to develop solutions to these challenges together.
 Having the opportunity to learn from each other, and in some cases to work together, will enhance our collective ability to serve people with Parkinson's disease," noted Anne Thobae, Chair of AIRPO and Executive Director of HAPS in Houston Texas.